GiPHouse/Conditional-Independence-Testing/CONTRIBUTING.md

    - Describe what the PR does
    - Link related issues
    - List breaking changes (if any)
-   - Checklist: tests added, docs updated, benchmarks run
+   - Checklist: tests added, docs updated

 3. **Request review** from at least one team member

 ### After Opening

-- **CI must pass**: GitHub Actions will run all checks automatically
+- **CI must pass**: GitHub Actions will run all checks automatically (separate workflows for Rust, Python, R, and JS)
 - **Address review comments**: Make changes and push new commits
 - **Keep PR updated**: Rebase on `main` if needed to resolve conflicts